 Starting from Square One

-Remember, everyone has to start somewhere, so there is no shame in beginning at the basics.
+Remember, to lose weight everyone has to start somewhere, so there is no shame in beginning at the basics.
 If breakfast isn’t already part of your day, consider adding it to your morning routine.
 This meal is a great way to start the day off with nutrients that provide an energy boost and set the tone for the rest of the day.
 Studies even show that those who eat breakfast daily have higher HDL (good) cholesterol and lower LDL (bad) cholesterol.
 A morning meal helps to ensure that you don’t overeat later in the day, too.

 A breakfast that focuses on fiber, healthy fats, and protein will keep the body feeling fuller longer, prolonging energy levels and keeping brain fog at bay.
 In fact, research shows that kids who eat breakfast perform better at school and have higher cognitive abilities.
 That’s why a lot of schools offer free breakfast programs for students.